nicozanf/py4web/docs/chapter-02.rst

 -----------

 This manual is the Reference Manual for py4web.
 It's available online at https://py4web.com/_documentation/static/index.html, where you'll also find the
 PDF and EBOOK version, in multiple languages.
-It written in RestructuredText and generated using Sphinx.
+It's written in RestructuredText (the sources are on the same GitHub repository) and generated using Sphinx.

 The Google group